arthursn/transformation-diagrams/README.md

 # About

-Collection of scripts for calculating TTT and CCT diagrams of iron-based alloys using the methods described on the paper by [Li et al., 1998](https://github.com/arthursn/transformation-diagrams/blob/master/literature/Li%20et%20al%2C%201998%20(MetTransB)%20%5BA%20Computational%20Model%20for%20the%20Prediction%20of%20Steel%20Hardenability%5D.pdf) [^1].
+Collection of scripts for calculating TTT and CCT diagrams of iron-based alloys using the methods described on the paper by [Li et al., 1998](https://github.com/arthursn/transformation-diagrams/blob/master/literature/Li%20et%20al%2C%201998%20(MetTransB)%20%5BA%20Computational%20Model%20for%20the%20Prediction%20of%20Steel%20Hardenability%5D.pdf).

-[^1] M.V.
-Li, D. V. Niebuhr, L.L.
-Meekisho, D.G.
-Atteridge, Metall.
-Mater.
-Trans.
-B 29 (1998) 661–672.

 Feel free to edit the code to, for instance, automatize the generation of diagrams. [`transformation_models.py`](https://github.com/arthursn/transformation-diagrams/blob/master/transformation_models.py) contains the models used for calculating the transformation diagrams.
 Two main classes are defined: `Alloy` and `TransformationDiagrams`. `Alloy` stores the information of the prior austenite grain size and composition, while `TransformationDiagrams` is used for plotting the TTT and CCT diagrams and phase fraction evolution for a given thermal cycle.